jaimiles23/Multiplication-Medley/README.md

 |   Advanced  |   10  |   20    |
 |   Insane    |   20  |   30    |

-Users must correctly answer a number of questions sampled from the range.
+Users answer a number of questions sampled from the range.
 Time is tracked from the beginning of the mode until the user answers the last problem.

 ## Voice User Interface